TangoSEO/seorepairlab/src/content/pages/english/privacy-policy.md

 ### Third-Party Links

-Our Website may contain links to third-party websites.
-We are not responsible for the privacy practices of these websites.
-We encourage you to review their privacy policies before providing any personal information.
+My Website may contain links to third-party websites.
+I am not responsible for the privacy practices of these websites.
+I encourage you to review their privacy policies before providing any personal information.

 ### Children's Privacy

-Our Website is not intended for individuals under the age of 13.
-We do not knowingly collect personal information from children under 13.
-If you believe we have collected such information, please contact us immediately.
+My Website is not intended for individuals under the age of 13.
+I do not knowingly collect personal information from children under 13.
+If you believe I have collected such information, please contact me immediately.

 ### Changes to This Privacy Policy

-We may update this Privacy Policy from time to time.
+I may update this Privacy Policy from time to time.
 Any changes will be posted on this page with an updated "Effective Date."
-We encourage you to review this Privacy Policy periodically.
+I encourage you to review this Privacy Policy periodically.

-### Contact Us
+### Contact Me

-If you have any questions or concerns about this Privacy Policy, please contact us at:
+If you have any questions or concerns about this Privacy Policy, please contact me at:

 SEO Repair Lab
 Email: it@seorepairlab.com